-The thyroid is an endocrine organ that is shaped like a butterfly and located inside the lower side of the front of the neck.
-It controls metabolism and helps release thyroid hormones that help in various functions of the body like managing the heart rate, the temperature of the body, blood pressure, and weight.
+The thyroid is an endocrine organ shaped like a butterfly and located inside the lower side of the front of the neck.
+It controls metabolism and helps release thyroid hormones that help in various body functions like managing the heart rate, body temperature, blood pressure, and weight.

-Cancer-related to thyroid develops when the cells start to change in shape and size, also sometimes the function.
+Cancer related to the thyroid develops when the cells start to change shape and size and sometimes function.
 It converts into a tumor when enough cells have mutated.
 It is treatable if caught in the early stages.

 According to research, the following types have been mentioned: